theimowski/master-thesis/docs/section-application.md

 There are however fields, where it is still not widely adopted, and one of such fields is **web development**.
 Here, OOP seems to be a strong leader with regards to number of existing frameworks, libraries and tools as well as popularity among software engineers.
 While some FP languages together with corresponding libraries / frameworks are starting to settle down in the area, like Clojure with Compojure, Scala with Play or Erlang with Webmachine {{{github}}}, F# does not yet go out of line in this regard.
-At the moment of writing, there are three notable web libraries / frameworks written completely in F# {{{fsharpwebsite}}}: WebSharper, Suave.IO and Freya, but none of them is prominent in respect to popularity.
+At the moment of writing, there are three notable web libraries / frameworks written in and designed for use of F# {{{fsharpwebsite}}}: WebSharper, Suave.IO and Freya, but none of them is prominent in respect to popularity.
 In order to verify whether FP and F# language in particular could potentially be applied to software from arbitrary domain, decision was made to discover how it would fit into this relatively foreign area of web development.

 Another reason for which web development domain was chosen, was a will to contribute to the F# community.
 In order to attract more and more attention to F# language, the language community leaded by F# Software Foundation {{{fsharpwebsite}}} is doing its best to encourage developers to give F# a try.
-On one of mailing groups there appeared a suggestion to prepare a tutorial on how to create web applications with F#.
+On one of mailing groups there appeared a suggestion to prepare a tutorial on how to create a web application with F#.
 The tutorial would guide step by step on how to build an E-commerce website called "Music Store".
-In the "Music Store" user could browse music albums by genres, add his favorite to cart and buy.
+In the Music Store user could browse music albums by genres, add his favorite to cart and buy.
 Apart from that, the application would show a plenty of other common aspects of web development, such as:

 * Data access,